scaffold-eth/scaffold-eth-examples/README.md

 # 🏗 Scaffold-ETH - 🗳 Conviction Cloud

-This is the second iteration of a simple conviction voting system.
+This is the third iteration of a simple conviction voting system.

 The way conviction voting work is conceptually simple:

-* User approves and locks an ERC20 on behalf of some string (this is effectively the vote)
+- User approves and locks an ERC20 on behalf of some string (this is effectively the vote)
-* The longer the token is locked the more voting weight the string has.
+- The longer the token is locked the more voting weight the string has.

 In this example, a live convition cloud forms with the real-time votes.

 Users can withdraw their tokens at any time.

 The first iteration displayed a word-cloud with all the votes on it.
-This second iteration moves the conviction scora calculation on-chain, adds an exponential decay function used when users withdraw their votes[1], and adds a chart showing the forecasted conviction scores 10 days in the future:
+The second iteration moved the conviction score calculation on-chain, added an exponential decay function used when users withdraw their votes[1], and added a chart showing the forecasted conviction scores 10 days in the future.
+This third iteration mixes Quadratic Voting with Conviction Voting.
+You can read about the math behind this idea [here](https://danielesalatti.com/blog/conviction-voting/).

 ![Conviction Chart](https://user-images.githubusercontent.com/98137565/162845415-6936c3b7-ee37-4c9b-83fb-70030930b1ce.png)

-You can click "Go to tomorrow!" to move the clock of your *local* hardhat chain 24h in the future - this will allow you to simulate people voring and removing their votes over time.
+You can click "Go to tomorrow!" to move the clock of your _local_ hardhat chain 24h in the future - this will allow you to simulate people voring and removing their votes over time.

 [1] Well, sort of: exponential decay is hard in Solidity, so for now I used a simple half-life calculation to approximate the exponential decay.